 Remember, your system is not isolated and static.
 Problems may occur at any of the previous steps.
 This is why you need to make sure that employees on every level are involved in continuously improving the process.

 There are different techniques to encourage continuous improvement.
 For example, every team may have a daily stand-up meeting to discuss what has been done, what needs to be done, and possible obstacles—an easy way to process improvements daily.

 The growing popularity of the Lean principles comes from the fact that they actually focus on improving every aspect of a work process and involve all levels of a company’s hierarchy.

 There are a few major advantages that managers can benefit from.

-- Focus.
-By applying Lean, you will be able to reduce waste activities.
-Therefore, your work force will be focused on activities that bring value.
+Focus.
+By applying the Lean methodology, you will be able to reduce waste activities.
+Therefore, your workforce will be focused on activities that bring value.

-- Smarter process (pull system).
+Smarter process (pull system).
 By establishing a pull system, you will able to deliver work only if there is actual demand.
-Which leads to the next one.
+This leads to the next one.

-As a result, your company (team) will be much more flexible and able to respond to consumer’s requirements much faster.
-In the end, Lean management principles will let you create a stable production system with a higher chance of improving overall performance.
+As a result, your company (team) will be much more flexible and able to respond to consumers' requirements much faster.
+In the end, Lean management principles will let you create a stable production system (Lean system) with a higher chance of improving overall performance.

 Lean management is more like a guide for building a stable organization that evolves constantly and helps to identify actual problems and remove them.